 - Take a Third Option: Ford was prepared to slaughter the Howards to end what was, essentially, a massive Mind Screw for all of humanity.
 He was pathetically grateful to learn that Lazarus had eluded detention by the police and was preparing an escape option for the Families.

 - These Are Things Man Was Not Meant to Know: The aliens first met by the New Frontiers colonists are kept more or less as pets by unseen intelligences vastly greater than human.
 Slayton Ford volunteers to serve as the first human who meets such an intelligence directly, and the shock nearly destroys his mind outright, inducing severe psychosis; he later gets over it, but can no longer remember anything about the experience which caused it, which his doctor regards as a healthy adaptation to an insuperable shock.

 - We Are as Mayflies: Poor Slayton Ford is an ordinary short-lived human forced to live among mature adults twice his age, and he initially suffers a crushing inferiority complex because of it.
-This is later alleviated when his experience as a civil administrator, a role in which their tendency to avoid politics makes him far superior to any Howard, results in his election as civil head of the New Frontiers expedition.

 - Who Wants to Live Forever?: Lazarus shows up as the eldest of the Howards and, not for the first time, isn't too happy with his longevity.
 He's getting bored and forgetful, an unpleasant combination.

 - Undead Tax Exemption: Many tricks are used by Howards to disguise their ages, including fiddling with records, posing as their own great-grandchildren, and more.
 What sets off the plot is the fact that these tricks are getting harder and harder to maintain over the years.